 — Evaluation (Analysis).
 User gets the chance to compare the offer with its competitors and obtain the information about USPs (Unique Selling Points) of the offered product or service.

 — Decision (Engagement).
-User gets final vital arguments engaging him/her to make a decision; it can be short summing-up about core benefits of the offer, data about additional bonuses or special offers, engaging call to actions and explanation of purchase process.
+User gets final vital arguments engaging him/her to make a decision; it can be short summing up about core benefits of the offer, data about additional bonuses or special offers, engaging call to action, and explanation of purchase process.

 — Purchase.
 User makes a decision and takes the ability to make a purchase.
 The sale is done.

 — Retaining (Repeating the experience).
-User gets the opportunity to leave feedback, obtain additional contacts supporting the offer, subscribes to updates, gets the chance to repeat the purchase easily if desired.
+User gets the opportunity to leave feedback, obtain additional contacts supporting the offer, subscribe to updates, and get the chance to repeat the purchase easily if desired.

 Design aspect.
-In terms of e-commerce, sales funnel is highly effective commercial technique supported with diversity of functions digital products can offer.
-Knowing the priciples of sales funnel leads to customer-centric, informative and engaging design solutions.
-Sales funnel can be either fully represented on the website or landing page as well as in mobile application or from outer source, for example social media taking over the mission of awareness and interest and directing engaged traffic to the platform enabling the product.
+In terms of e-commerce, the sales funnel is a highly effective commercial technique supported by a diversity of functions digital products can offer.
+Knowing the principles of the sales funnel leads to customer-centric, informative, and engaging design solutions.
+Sales funnel can be either fully represented on the website or landing page as well as in mobile application or from an outer source, for example, social media taking over the mission of awareness and interest and directing engaged traffic to the platform enabling the product.